franciscop/polystore/readme.md

 const store = kv(client);
 ```

-While you can keep a reference to the store and access it directly, we strongly recommend if you are going to use a store, to only access it through `polystore`, since we do add custom serialization and extra properties for e.g. expiration time:
+While you can keep a reference to the store and access it directly, we strongly recommend if you are going to use a store, to only access it through `polystore`, since we might add custom serialization and extra properties for e.g. expiration time:

 ```js
 const map = new Map();